 A new study takes the first step in proving the long-standing belief that it doesn’t matter how long you should meditate for but how often.
+Meditation can also teach us how to reduce overall stress!

 Imagine you have to give an oral presentation to a panel of interviewers.
 The panel gives you no feedback, and no encouragement, and at the end of the presentation?
 They ambush you with a math test.